haphan/redhat-exam/README.md

 ```

 #### Recover root password

-During boot loader countdown, press any key to interrupt the boot process.
-Then press `e` to edit the boot record.

 Append `rd.break` to the line that starts with `linux16`.
 Press `control + X` to boot.